benradstone/wandisco-documentation/docs/quickstarts/installation/installation-quickstarts.md

 * Cloudera --> ADLS Gen2
 * Cloudera --> S3

-For more information about how to deploy WANdisco Fusion, see our [Deployment Models](../../product-concepts/deployment_models.md).
+For more information about how to deploy LiveData Plane, see our [Deployment Models](../../product-concepts/deployment_models.md).